 Bug goes berserk.
 He bounces across the bag, pointy end down (apparently stinging the lampshade).
 Eventually he lands on a section of the bag and gets very quiet.
 He’s backlit against the bag in a creepy, prehistoric kinda way so I grab my camera and come in for a closeup.

-As I watch, a little black thing pokes through.
+As I watch, a little black proboscis pokes through.
 OMG!
 THE HORNET IS CHEWING THROUGH THE BAG!

 (did you know they can do that?)